Thank you for reading our post, please rate this article at the end.

 His trailers had high demand, and he sold them by marketing a brand-new lifestyle that involved being nomadic and constantly exploring the roads.

 The other companies soon trickled out, and Airstream took over the market.
-However, he closed the company during World War II due to a lack of aluminum.
+However, the company closed during World War II due to a lack of aluminum.

 Robert Gray built the first Shasta trailer in 1941 for military housing, but he didn’t know that his canned ham-shaped trailers would become a billion-dollar industry.

-Shasta trailers became popular in the 1950s, igniting wanderlust in Americans and helping them fulfill their desire to roam and explore the country effortlessly.
+Shasta trailers gained popularity in the 1950s, sparking wanderlust in Americans and enabling them to fulfill their desire to roam and explore the country effortlessly.

 These trailers were compact yet incredibly functional.
 Since you could quickly hook them to your car, Shasta trailers became a cheap and convenient way to vacation in the 1950s.